Student Counseling Service (SCS) at Miami University (Ohio) is pleased to announce

 Miami University is committed to creating an inclusive and effective teaching, learning, research, and working environment for all.

-For more information on Miami University’s diversity initiatives, please visit the Office of Institutional Diversity & Inclusion webpage.
+For more information on Miami University’s diversity initiatives, please visit the Office of Transformational and Inclusive Excellence webpage.
 For more information on Miami University’s mission and core values, please visit the Mission and Core Values webpage.

 EO/AA Statement/Clery Act: